-Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+10. Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Company provides extensive information about the Group's activities in the Annual Report and Financial Statements and the Interim Report, copies of which are sent to shareholders.
 Additional copies are available by application.
 The Group is active in communicating with both its institutional and private shareholders and welcomes queries on matters relating to shareholdings and the business of the Group.
-All shareholders are ordinarily encouraged to attend the Annual General Meeting (please note the next AGM no shareholders will be invited due to COVID-19 situation but will be encouraged to use their Proxy forms), at which Directors and senior management are introduced and are available for questions.
+All shareholders are ordinarily encouraged to attend the Annual General Meeting, at which Directors and senior management are introduced and are available for questions.
 The Company provides a website with up to date information, including announcements and company accounts.